noahclanman/cf-edge-scanner/README.md

 the top candidates by running a real VLESS-over-WebSocket+TLS handshake through them using your own config, with selectable TLS-fragment presets.

+## About

+Cloudflare's DNS hands you whatever edge IP is convenient for *them*, not necessarily the fastest one reachable from *you*.
+This tool scans Cloudflare's published ranges directly, ranks reachable IPs by real TCP latency, and — the part that actually matters — verifies your specific VLESS config by running a real handshake through the candidate and confirming data actually flows, not just that the port is open.

+### Pros

+- **Real measurements, not simulated.** TCP reachability and latency come from actual socket connections.
+VLESS verification does a genuine TLS+WebSocket+VLESS handshake and only calls it "verified" if a 2xx response with a real chunk of the requested bytes comes back — a bare handshake ack isn't enough.
+- **Two independent levers, not conflated.** Edge selection (speed) and fragment presets (firewall resistance) are separated in the UI, because they trade off in opposite directions — you can optimize for one without blindly paying the cost of the other.
+- **Zero server to run.** Deploys to Vercel's free tier; nothing to patch or keep alive.
+- **Own it.** Open source, self-hostable, no telemetry, editable to your own protocol/transport needs.
+- **Usable at scale without crashing the tab.** Handles large result sets with capped rendering, collapsible sections, and full CSV export.

+### Cons / honest limitations

+- **Measures from Vercel's datacenter, not your device.** "Fastest" here means fastest from Vercel's network position — genuinely useful, but not the same question as "fastest from my home connection."
+A location mismatch is inherent to any serverless-hosted version of this idea.
+- **VLESS only** — VMess needs AEAD crypto plumbing not yet built.
+- **WebSocket+TLS transport only** (no gRPC/raw-TCP), since that's what
+  actually routes through Cloudflare's edge anyway.
+- **Fragment presets are JS-level**, not OS-level packet splitting — real firewall resistance, but not as strong as dedicated tools that manipulate packets below the application layer.
+- **"Mega Mode" is genuinely slower on serverless** than a dedicated VPS with raw concurrency — batched by design, bounded by default.
+- **Single-user tool**, no persistent history/database — results live
+  for the session, export CSV if you want to keep them.

+### Real use cases

+- You're running your own V2Ray/Xray server behind Cloudflare in a country where the default-resolved edge IP is throttled or blocked, and you want to manually pin a working one.
+- You maintain a personal or small-group proxy and want to periodically check which edges are fastest/still reachable.
+- You're diagnosing whether a specific Cloudflare PoP is being selectively blocked, by comparing which candidates pass full verification vs. which stall or get rejected.
+- You want a lightweight, self-hosted alternative to community CF-IP-scanner scripts, deployable in one `vercel` command instead of running a script locally.

 ## How it works

 1. **Reachability + latency** — `/api/scan` runs a bounded-concurrency